AMarsh00/TopologicalNodes/README.md

 WRITE

 <h1>Source Code</h1>
 In the Source Code folder, we have our C++ LibTorch implementation of the Loose Topological Node module and a PyBind11 wrapper for it.
-These can be compiled on Linux by running './Build_Module_Linux.bat' or on Windows by running 'Build_Module_Windows.bat' in the x64 Visual Studio Developer Command Prompt.
-We recommend using Ninja ('py -m pip install ninja') to compile faster, but not necessary.
+These can be compiled on Linux by running `./Build_Module_Linux.bat` or on Windows by running `Build_Module_Windows.bat` in the x64 Visual Studio Developer Command Prompt.
+We recommend using Ninja (`py -m pip install ninja`) to compile faster, but not necessary.
 The output of this will be the .so or .pyd files found in the Release folder.